-Lateral ventricular volumes were automatically estimated for all scans using the multi-atlas fluid image alignment (MAFIA) method that we recently validated (Chou et al., 2008, 2009), summarized in Figure 1.
-Briefly, a small subgroup of 6 images (2 AD, 2 MCI and 2 normal) were randomly chosen and the lateral ventricles were manually traced in contiguous coronal brain sections, following previously described criteria with established inter- and intra-rater reliability (Narr et al., 2001).
-Lateral ventricular surface models were converted into parametric meshes (we refer to these labeled images as 'atlases'; Thompson et al., 1996).
-We fluidly registered each atlas and the embedded mesh models to all other subjects (Fig. 1(a)), treating the deforming image as a Navier-Stokes viscous fluid, guaranteeing a diffeomorphic mapping (i.e. a smooth one-to-one 3D deformation with no folds or holes).
-Fluid transforms were applied to the manually traced ventricular boundary using tri-linear interpolation, generating a propagated contour on the unlabeled images (Fig. 1(b)).
-Sets of points representing the tissue boundaries were resampled and made spatially uniform by stretching a regular rectangular grid $(100 \times 150 \text{ surface points})$ over each surface (Fig 1(c)).
+Lateral ventricular volumes were automatically estimated for all scans using the multi-atlas fluid image alignment (MAFIA) method that we recently validated (Chou et al., 2008; Chou et al., 2009), summarized in Figure 1.
+Briefly, a small subgroup of 6 images (2 AD, 2 MCI, and 2 normal) were randomly chosen and the lateral ventricles were manually traced in contiguous coronal brain sections, following previously described criteria with established inter- and intra-rater reliability (Narr et al., 2001).
+Lateral ventricular surface models were converted into parametric meshes (we refer to these labeled images as "atlases"; Thompson et al., 1996).
+We fluidly registered each atlas and the embedded mesh models to all other subjects (Fig. 1a), treating the deforming image as a Navier-Stokes viscous fluid, guaranteeing a diffeomorphic mapping (i.e. a smooth one-to-one 3D deformation with no folds or holes).
+Fluid transforms were applied to the manually traced ventricular boundary using tri-linear interpolation, generating a propagated contour on the unlabeled images (Fig. 1b).
+Sets of points representing the tissue boundaries were resampled and made spatially uniform by stretching a regular rectangular grid (100 x 150 surface points) over each surface (Fig 1c).
 This scheme provides a means to convert dense systems of points, sampled during outlining, into fully parametric surfaces and allows homologous points from the ventricular surfaces could be matched between subjects.
-The scheme we used (detailed in Thompson et al., 2004) involves cutting the ventricles into 3 pieces (superior, temporal and occipital horns), as the branching structure of the ventricles makes it difficult to map the entire structure onto a single 2D domain.
+The scheme we used (detailed in Thompson et al., 2004a, 2004b) involves cutting the ventricles into 3 pieces (superior, temporal, and occipital horns), as the branching structure of the ventricles makes it difficult to map the entire structure onto a single 2D domain.
 As such, the first coronal section in which the superior and temporal horns appear is used as a boundary between the 3 parts of the structure.
-Grid-points from corresponding surfaces were then matched across subjects to obtain group average parametric meshes (Fig 1(d)).
-For each surface model, a medial curve was defined as the line traced out by the centroid of the ventricular boundary (illustrated in Fig. 1(e); Thompson et al., 2000, 2004; see Styner et al., 2005, Cootes et al., 1994 and Yushkevich 2009 for related work on M-reps, Active Shape Models and continuous medial models, respectively).
+Grid-points from corresponding surfaces were then matched across subjects to obtain group average parametric meshes (Fig. 1d).
+For each surface model, a medial curve was defined as the line traced out by the centroid of the ventricular boundary (illustrated in Fig. 1e; Thompson et al., 2000; Thompson et al., 2004a, 2004b; see Styner et al., 2005; Cootes et al., 1994; and Yushkevich, 2009 for related work on M-reps, Active Shape Models, and continuous medial models, respectively).
 The medial curve was defined separately in each individual, before averaging the surfaces.
-The operations of averaging surfaces and defining the medial curve from a surface are not commutative, in the sense that a medial curve derived from an average surface would not be the same as the average of the medial curves derived from each individual.
-Because we were interested in measuring radial ventricular expansion in each individual, we computed these measures in each subject with reference to their own medial curve, but plotted the resulting statistics on the average surface for the groups being compared.
-The local radial size was defined as the radial distance between a boundary point and its associated medial curve (Fig 1(f)).
-This allows statistical comparisons of local surface contractions and expansions at equivalent surface locations between groups in 3D.
+The operations of averaging surfaces and defining the medial curve